core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

             | }                                 |
             |                                   |

-          // When embedded in KUDOS, CTX_1 is CTX_A,
+          // When integrated in KUDOS, CTX_1 is CTX_A,
           // and there cannot be application payload.

             |                                   |